Why study this course

 Early Childhood Studies

 The course offers graduates a range of employability opportunities with module content supporting students in developing a wide range of transferable skills, as well as providing a curriculum which enables students to develop their academic skills.
 Students who graduate from the programme will be awarded a full and relevant degree enhancing employability by enabling them to seek roles in early childhood settings as part of the adult: child ratio.
-Furthermore, students may also choose to work towards an award which embeds graduate practitioner competencies into their study.

 What will you study